In Kabul, a fearful wait for US to deliver on evacuation vow

 Time is running out ahead of Biden’s Aug.
 31 deadline to withdraw most remaining U.S. troops, and the president on Friday night did not commit to extending it.
 He faces growing criticism as videos depict pandemonium and occasional violence outside the airport, and as vulnerable Afghans who fear the Taliban's retaliation send desperate pleas not to be left behind.

-Tens of thousands of Afghan translators and others, and their close family members, seek evacuation after the Taliban’s shockingly swift takeover of Afghanistan in a little over a week’s time.
+Tens of thousands of translators and other Afghan wartime helpers, along with their close family members, are seeking evacuation after the Taliban’s shockingly swift takeover of Afghanistan in a little over a week’s time.
 The fall of Kabul marked the final chapter of America’s longest war, which began after the Sept.
 11, 2001, terror attacks.

-Taliban leader Mullah Abdul Ghani Baradar, who negotiated the religious movement’s 2020 peace deal with the U.S., was in Kabul for meetings with the group's leadership, a Taliban official said, speaking on condition of anonymity because he was not authorized to talk to the media.
-Baradar's presence is significant because he has often held talks with former Afghan leaders like ex-president Hamid Karzai.
+Taliban leader Mullah Abdul Ghani Baradar, who negotiated the religious movement’s 2020 peace deal with the U.S., was in Kabul for meetings with the group's leadership, a Taliban official said, speaking on condition of anonymity because he was not authorized to talk to the news media.
+Baradar's presence is significant because he has often held talks with former Afghan leaders such as ex-President Hamid Karzai.

 Afghan officials familiar with talks held in the capital say the Taliban have said they will not make announcements on their government until the Aug.
 31 deadline for the troop withdrawal passes.